keu/docs/learn/use-case-airflow-databricks.md

 #### Airflow connections

 This example runs transformations in Databricks, stores information in an S3 bucket and utilizes a PostgreSQL database.
 Set a connection to each tool in the Airflow UI or as an environment variable.
 See [Manage connections in Apache Airflow](connections.md) for more information.
-You can use use other blob and database storage providers if they are [supported by the Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/supported_databases.html).
+You can use other object and database storage providers if they are [supported by the Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/supported_databases.html).

-The Databricks connection needs to contain the following:
+Databricks connection:

 - **Connection ID**: `databricks_conn`.
 - **Connection Type**: `Databricks`.